dotnet/aspire-samples/samples/DatabaseMigrations/README.md

         - `dotnet ef` is run in this location because it will be used as the default target project for the new migration and the tool will run the startup code in `Program.cs` to find and configure the context to be used.
       - Creates the migration named `MyNewMigration` in the `DatabaseMigrations.MigrationService` project.

+    > [!NOTE]
+    > Other EF Core providers can impose different requirements for creating migrations.
+For example, the Npgsql provider requires a well-formed connection string to be present in the application's configuration, e.g. the `appsettings.Development.json` file, for the `DbContext` the migrations are being created for.
+The connection string need not be to an actual database, but it must be able to be successfully parsed.
+The SQL Server provider does not have this requirement.

 3. View the new migration files in the `DatabaseMigrations.ApiModel` project.

 > [!NOTE]